A coated, longer-lasting form of doxorubicin hydrochloride for the treatment of recurrent ovarian cancer

-The choice of chemotherapy in women with relapsed epithelial ovarian cancer (EOC) is influenced by the duration of the platinum-free interval, the length of time from the last platinum-based cycle to the time of disease progression.
-Women who relapse within one month of receiving platinum therapy or who progress on therapy are considered to be platinum-refractory; women who relapse between one and six months after platinum therapy are considered to be platinum-resistant; and women who relapse more than six months after platinum therapy are considered to be platinum-sensitive.
-The latter group is further subgrouped by women who relapse between six and 12 months after platinum therapy (partially platinum-sensitive) and those who relapse after 12 months.
+The choice of chemotherapy in women with relapsed EOC is influenced by the duration of platinum-free interval (length of time from the last platinum-based chemotherapy to the time of disease progression).
+This is because a short 'platinum-free interval' suggests that their disease will no longer respond to platinum-based chemotherapy.
+Women who relapse within one month of receiving platinum therapy, or who progress on therapy have 'platinum-refractory' disease; women who relapse between one and six months after platinum therapy have 'platinum-resistant' disease; and women who relapse more than six months after platinum therapy have 'platinum-sensitive' disease.

 Authors' conclusions: